-During September 2015, the Commonwealth Environmental Water Holder (CEWH) is providing environmental water to South Australia, including return flows from a winter environmental watering event in the Goulburn system.
+During September 2015, the Commonwealth Environmental Water Holder (CEWH) and the Murray-Darling Basin Authority's The Living Murray are providing environmental water to South Australia.
 The environmental water will provide in-channel, Lower Lakes, and Coorong environmental and water quantity and quality benefits.

 South Australia and the CEWH have agreed on an environmental watering schedule to deliver environmental water to the Lower Lakes, Coorong and Murray Mouth in 2015-16.
 The bulk of the environmental water will be delivered between July 2015 and January 2016.